Root-n consistent semiparametric learning with high-dimensional nuisance functions under minimal sparsity

-In this section, we derive the asymptotic result for the proposed DCal estimator $\hat{\tau}_{\est}$.
-For simplicity of exposition, throughout this section and the next section, we consider an asymptotic regime where the dimension $p$ grows with $n$ and $n \equiv n_{\aux} \equiv n_\tr$.
-We first prove that $\hat{\tau}_{\est}$ is $\sqrt{n}$-consistent when the OR follows a sparse GLM model in Section~\ref{sec:reg}, followed by a proof of its $\sqrt{n}$-consistency when the PS follows a sparse GLM model in Section~\ref{sec:prop}.
+Notice that as we have mentioned in the comments after Lemma~\ref{lem:program}, we say that ``$\bX$ is full rank'' if the rank of $\bX$ equals $\min\{n, p\}$.
+Notice also that the $\ell_\infty$ constraint on $V$ can be removed by imposing additional constraints in the optimization programs~\eqref{dipw_obj} and~\eqref{eq:program}.
+The purpose of the boundedness assumption imposed on $Y$ is for us to focus on the main thesis of the paper -- constructing a $\sqrt{n}$-consistent estimator of $\tau$ under \eqref{minimal sparsity}.
+We expect that similar conclusions should hold under light-tail assumptions such as sub-Gaussianity.
+In the rest of this section, we first prove that $\hat{\tau}_{\est}$ is $\sqrt{n}$-consistent when the OR follows a sparse GLM model in Section~\ref{sec:reg}, followed by a proof of its $\sqrt{n}$-consistency when the PS follows a sparse GLM model in Section~\ref{sec:prop}.